Evaluating Customized vs. Generalist Transformer-based Models for Legal Contract Classification: Contract Classification Tasks and Datasets

-Table \ref{Table1} summarizes key details.
-Appendix \ref{AppendixA} provides statistics and examples of the datasets which are as follows:\\ \textbf{UNFAIR-ToS} The UNFAIR-ToS dataset from \citet{chalkidis2022lexglue} is used to identify unfair contractual terms in Terms of Service (ToS) documents from platforms like YouTube, eBay, and Facebook.
-Each sentence is annotated with one or more of 8 unfairness categories, plus 1 unlabeled class for sentences that do not indicate any potential violation of European consumer law.
-This makes the task a multi-label classification problem.
-Labels are based on potential violations of \citet{eu-directive-93-13}.
-The dataset includes training (5.5k), development (2.3k), and test (1.6k) sets.
+Consequently, the following datasets are selected: \textbf{UNFAIR-ToS:} The UNFAIR-ToS dataset (\textbf{train (5.5k), dev (2.3k), and test (1.6k)}) from \citet{chalkidis2022lexglue} is a \textbf{multi-label classification} dataset that is used to identify unfair contractual terms in Terms of Service (ToS) documents from online platforms like YouTube.
+Each sentence is annotated with one or more of \textbf{8 unfairness categories, plus 1 unlabeled class} for sentences that do not indicate any potential violation of European consumer law \citet{eu-directive-93-13}.

-\textbf{LEDGAR} The LEDGAR dataset from \citet{chalkidis2022lexglue} is used to classify the principal topic of provisions in Exhibit 10 material contracts (e.g., employment, lease, non-disclosure) filed with the US Securities and Exchange Commission (SEC) via \citet{sec-edgar}.
-Each provision (paragraph) is labeled with one of 100 contract topics, making it a multi-class classification task.
-The dataset includes training (60k), development (10k), and test (10k) sets.
+\textbf{LEDGAR:} The LEDGAR dataset (\textbf{train (60k), dev (10k), and test (10k)}) from \citet{chalkidis2022lexglue} is used to classify the principal topic of provisions in Exhibit 10 material contracts (e.g., employment, lease, non-disclosure) filed with the US Securities and Exchange Commission (SEC) via \citet{sec-edgar}.
+Each provision (paragraph) is labeled with one of \textbf{100 contract topics}, making it a \textbf{multi-class classification} task.

-\textbf{LEXDEMOD} The LEXDEMOD dataset from \citet{sancheti2022agent} detects deontic modality in agent-based contract clauses from lease agreements sourced from the LEDGAR dataset.
-Each clause (sentence) is annotated with one or more of 6 deontic modality types plus 1 none class , making it a multi-label classification task.
-Labels are linked to an agent (party) in the sentence, representing their deontic status (e.g., Obligation, Entitlement, Prohibition).
-The dataset includes training (4.2k), development (330), and test (1.7k) sets.
-The train/validation/test split is as reported in the original paper.
+\textbf{LEXDEMOD:} The LEXDEMOD dataset (\textbf{train (4.2k), dev (330), and test (1.7k)}) from \citet{sancheti2022agent} detects deontic modality in agent-based contract clauses from lease agreements sourced from the LEDGAR dataset.
+Each clause (sentence) is annotated with one or more of \textbf{6 deontic modality types plus 1 none class} , making it a \textbf{multi-label classification} task.
+Labels are linked to an agent (party) in the sentence, representing their deontic status (e.g., Obligation, Entitlement, Prohibition). \emph{The train/dev/test split is as reported in the original paper}.
+Statistics and examples for all datasets are in Appendix \ref{AppendixA} while the class distribution is in Figure \ref{Appendix_Figure0}.